Commutative Algebra of Generalised Frobenius Numbers: Finiteness Results

 \begin{example} \rm Let $(a_1,a_2,a_3)=(3,5,8)$ and hence, $L(3,5,8)=(3,5,8)^{\perp} \cap \mathbb{Z}^3$.
 The first Frobenius number is $7$.
 Hence, the structure poset of $L$ consists of eight elements labelled $0$ to $7$.
 The poset relations can be determined from the set of all elements that dominate $0$, in this case they are $3,5,6$.
 The Haase diagram of the structure poset is shown in Figure \ref{structposet_fig}.

 \end{example}

-Recall that $m_k$ is the minimum $(a_1,\dots,a_n)$-weighted degree of any element of $M_L^{(k)}$.
-This is the smallest value $j$ such that the Hilbert coefficient $h_j$ of the polynomial ring $S$ with $(a_1,\dots,a_n)$-weighted degree is at least $k$ (this Hilbert series is also referred as the restricted partition function in \cite[Page 6]{BecRob09}).
-The key observation is that $M_L^{(k)}$ is completely determined (up to isomorphism of $\mathbb{Z}^n$-graded $S[L]$-modules) by ``filling'' the structure poset of $L$.
-More precisely, $M_L^{(k)}$ is determined by the elements in $\mathbb{Z}^n/L$ of weighted degree $[m_k,m_k+F_1]$ that dominate at least $k$-points in $L$.
-This information is also given by the Hilbert function of the polynomial ring with $(a_1,\dots,a_n)$-weighted degree.
-This determines a poset by exactly the same partial order as the structure poset of $L$.
-Furthermore, by taking $m_k+i$ to $i$, this determines a subposet of the structure poset of $L$ that we refer to as the {\it structure poset of $M_L^{(k)}$}.
-In particular, the minimal generators of $M_L^{(k)}$ correspond to the minimal elements of its structure poset.
+{\bf Structure Poset of $M_L^{(k)}$:} Recall that $m_k$ is the minimum $(a_1,\dots,a_n)$-weighted degree of any element of $M_L^{(k)}$.
+A key observation is that $M_L^{(k)}$ is determined (up to isomorphism of $\mathbb{Z}^n$-graded $S[L]$-modules) by the elements in $\mathbb{Z}^n/L$ of weighted degree $[m_k,m_k+F_1]$ that dominate at least $k$ points in $L$.
+We can see this by considering the submodule ${\bf x^u} \cdot M_L$ of $M_L^{(k)}$ where ${\bf x^{u}} \in M_L^{(k)}$ has weighted degree $m_k$.
+Any element of weighted degree greater than $m_k+F_1$ dominates an element with weighted degree $m_k$ in ${\bf x^u} \cdot M_L$ and so also dominates $k$ lattice points.
+This observation determines a poset with the same partial order as the structure poset of $L$.
+Furthermore, by taking $m_k+i$ to $i$, this determines a subposet of the structure poset of $L$ that we refer to as the \emph{structure poset of $M_L^{(k)}$}.
+Note that the minimal generators of $M_L^{(k)}$ correspond to the minimal elements of its structure poset.